 According to the USGS maps from as late as 1945, little development occurred south of Sloan's Curve.
 By 1952, however, nearly every parcel shown on the (1919) Sanborn maps had been developed.
 Some included the Sea Breeze, Ambassador Lake and Ambassador South, Carlyle House, the Palm Beacher, Sutton Place, the Cove, Palm Beach Oasis, La Palma, the Patrician of Palm Beach, La Bonne Vie, and Atriums of Palm Beach.
-Many of these were originally constructed as hotels and apartment buildings and were later converted to condominiums.10
+Many of these were originally constructed as hotels and apartment buildings and were later converted to condominiums.
+10

 Mirroring national trends, Palm Beach also experienced increased housing demands, even before the war ended, although it was not as intense as other areas.
-It was during this decade that Palm Beach experienced its largest post-war population boom.
-Construction also increased; the annual
+It was during this decade that Palm

-7 Library Of Congress, " The Breakers Hotel, Places of Healing Hotels"
+&lt;sup>7 Library Of Congress, "The Breakers Hotel, Places of Healing Hotels"

-8 Old House Journal Updated June 21, 2021 "8 Great Addison Mizner Buildings"
+&lt;sup>8 Old House Journal Updated June 21, 2021 "8 Great Addison Mizner Buildings"